 PocketGuard also allows you to break down your expenses into various categories like rent, utilities, entertainment, eating out, etc. PocketGuard can scrutinize subscriptions from TV, phones and internet companies and suggest better deals.

 After taking care of bills and setting aside some money for savings, the ‘In My Pocket’ feature gathers info from all your linked accounts to show you the exact amount of money available to spend.
-PocketGuard connects to Apple Watch and the app goes for $3.99/month or $34.99/year.
+PocketGuard connects to Apple Watch.

 PocketGuard is available on both Android and iOS platforms.